Azure-Samples/key-vault-node-authentication/README.md

 The Key Vault client is then used to authenticate to the vault and set/retrieve a sample secret.

 ## This sample shows how to do the following operations of Key Vault secret with Key Vault SDK
-- create a sample resource group by the resource management client
+- Create a sample resource group by the resource management client
-- create a key vault by the Key Vault Management Client
+- Create a key vault by the Key Vault Management Client
-- set the secret
+- Create the secret
-- get the secret
+- Get the secret

 ## Prerequisites
 If you don't have an Azure subscription, please create a **[free account](https://azure.microsoft.com/free/?ref=microsoft.com&amp;utm_source=microsoft.com&amp;utm_medium=docs)** before you begin.